Chock It Up To…

 She didn't need to hear that.
 That was precisely why she was with Lucius.
 He was known not to say such things.

 Well, apparently he'd only never say them to Narcissa.
 It'd just taken the right kind of woman, being Lavender.
-So Lav did as any sensible woman would do:
+So Lavender did as any sensible woman would do:

 Ah, Merlin, she ached.
 It was weird, feeling so sick.
 Lavender's usual peppiness tended to stave off any illnesses, so she wondered what she had.
 A cold?
 No, she didn't feel quite that crappy.
 A fever?
 No, her mind wasn't fuzzy.
 A stomach bug?
 Nope, she wasn't puking her guts out.

-Lavender stood and walked around her apartment.
+Lavender stood and walked around her flat.
 Urgh, there wasn't anything to eat in the damn fridge.
 Sure, there was food, but that didn't mean there was anything to eat.
-The witch grabbed a can of soda and a chocolate bar and went back into the living room.
+The witch grabbed a fizzy drink and a chocolate bar and went back into the living room.
 She munched on the candy…and stopped.

 Her cheeks were wet.
 She hadn't even felt the tears.

 Of course, things only spiraled downward from there.
-'Cause then Parvati had come over and hung out with her, comforting and cheering as needed.
-But Lav didn't need that.
+Because then Parvati had come over and hung out with her, comforting and cheering as needed.
+But Lavender didn't need that.
 She didn't even want her best mate around today.

 Oh, hell, was that really an owl at the window?